 How To Prepare Psilocybin Mushrooms For Microdosing

 If you’re of the sustainable mindset and don’t have easy access to an organic chemistry lab to synthesize LSD, microdosing with psilocybin mushrooms is a natural alternative to consider.
 While snipping up or diluting blotter tabs is an easy way to microdose with LSD, it does mean dependence on an external source that might not be consistent or reliable.
-Procuring, or even better, growing your own psilocybin mushrooms leaves you in charge of the process, and if you have a golden-brown thumb, you could find yourself providing for your mushroom-enthusiast friends as well.
+Purchasing legal psilocybin truffles, or even better, growing your own psilocybin mushrooms leaves you in charge of the process, and if you have a golden-brown thumb, you could find yourself providing for your mushroom microdose-enthusiast friends as well.

 Microdosing with psilocybin mushrooms is ideal for the hands-on psychonaut who loves the idea of being involved in every step of the process.
-Preparing psilocybin for microdosing involves a bit of investment in kitchen equipment, but you can easily acquire this for around $80.
+Preparing psilocybin for microdosing involves a bit of investment in kitchen equipment, but you can easily acquire all you need for around $80.

-This however, will most likely produce an inconsistent microdosing experience.
+This, however, will most likely produce an inconsistent psilocybin microdosing experience.
 Considering the following:

-Fresh and dry psilocybin mushrooms are generally considered equivalent using the 10% dry to wet ratio.
-Remember this is only an approximation, and fresh mushrooms can be more or less than 10% of their dry weight.
-This means that if you take 3 fresh grams, you could be taking more or less than 0.3 dry grams, depending on the mushroom and environmental factors, like humidity levels.
+- Fresh and dry psilocybin mushrooms are generally considered equivalent using the 10% dry to wet ratio.
+However, Remember this is only an approximation, and dry mushrooms can be more or less than 10% of their fresh weight.
+This means that if you take 3 grams of fresh mushrooms, you could be getting more or less than 0.3 dry grams from it, depending on the mushroom itself and environmental factors, like humidity levels.

 Under-microdosing yourself is much less of an issue than accidentally over-microdosing.
 Finding yourself communing with the stucco on the ceiling when you’d like to be checking tasks off your laundry list is not only unproductive, but can increase anxiety levels.

-Powdering your dried psilocybin mushrooms is by far the best way to yield the most consistent dose.
-By grinding your mushrooms up together, you equalize the variance in psilocybin content between caps and stems, and from mushroom to mushroom.
+Powdering your dried psilocybin mushrooms is by far the best way to yield the most consistent psilocybin microdose.
+By grinding your mushrooms up together, you homogenize the variance in psilocybin content between caps and stems, and from mushroom to mushroom.

-A quick note on drying mushrooms: the methods range from leaving them out on a towel, to putting them in front of a fan, to low heat in the oven for several hours, to placing them in a box with Epsom salts.
+A quick note on drying mushrooms: the methods range from leaving them out on a towel, to putting them in front of a fan, to low heat in the oven for several hours (this is a classic mistake, as the heat can decrease their potency), to placing them in a box with Epsom salts.